Get Tech Tips

-Move really slow and when you do get a hit, remove the wand, let it clear and go back to the same point a few times before calling it a leak.
-Once you think you found a leak, attempt to use bubbles to fully confirm.
+Move really slow.
+When you do get a hit, remove the wand, let it clear, and go back to the same point a few times before calling it a leak.
+Once you think you've found a leak, attempt to use bubbles to fully confirm.

 Use Common Sense

-No matter what leak detector manufacturers tell you.. there ARE other substances that can trigger your detector and refrigerant can move from one place to another due to drafts.
-I have seen several cases where chemicals in a garage are triggering the detector or where a tech has misdiagnosed an evaporator coil because of a chase leak where the refrigerant is being pulled from beneath the unit into the return.
+No matter what leak detector manufacturers tell you, there ARE other substances that can trigger your detector.
+Refrigerant can also move from one place to another due to drafts.
+I have seen several cases where chemicals in a garage are triggering the detector.
+I've also seem cases where a technician has misdiagnosed an evaporator coil because of a chase leak where the refrigerant was being pulled from beneath the unit into the return.
 Look around and make sure there is nothing causing interference.